 - Mercy Health of Muskegon Lakeshore Campus, 72 S. State St., Shelby, MI 49455, 2nd and 4th Monday, 9:30 AM to 3:30 PM

-We will work with you to identify any services available to you from Community Mental Health, Hackley Life Counseling, Catholic Charities and any other available community-based services.
+We will work with you to identify any services available to you from Health West, Mercy Life Counseling, Catholic Charities of West MI and any other available community-based services.
 These services may be available to you on a discounted or sliding fee scale basis if you meet the program’s criteria.
 If you need assistance for available services, you can also call 2-1-1.